CumulusNetworks/docs/content/cumulus-netq-415/Installation-Management/Configure-Integrations/Integrate-with-Grafana.md

 toc: 3
 ---

-The NetQ integration with Grafana allows you to create customized dashboards and to visualize metrics across your network.
-To view data in Grafana, first configure OpenTelemetry (OTel) on your hardware devices, then configure the time-series database on the NetQ server, and finally configure the data sources in Grafana. <!--You can create your own dashboards from scratch or import a dashboard template to get started.-->
+The NetQ integration with Grafana allows you to create customized dashboards and to visualize metrics across your network devices.
+To view data in Grafana, first configure security between NetQ and OTel clients, configure OpenTelemetry (OTel) on the devices in your network, then configure the data sources in Grafana. <!--You can create your own dashboards from scratch or import a dashboard template to get started.-->

 {{%notice note%}}
 The Grafana integration is in beta and supported for on-premises deployments only.